 Andexanet alfa administration should be intravenous, using a 0.2 or 0.22-micron in-line filter.
 Administering more than one dose has not been tested.

 Adverse effects include deep vein thrombosis, arterial thrombosis, pulmonary embolism, ischemic stroke, acute myocardial infarction, and death.
 Other effects include cardiogenic shock, heart failure exacerbations, urinary tract infections, pneumonia, acute respiratory failure, and infusion-related reactions.

-In a 2018 interim report of the ANNEXA-4 clinical trial, 6 of 227 (2.6%) had experienced thrombosis within 3 days and 24 patients (11%) within 30 days.
+In a 2018 interim report of the ANNEXA-4 clinical trial, 6 of 227 (2.6%) had experienced thrombosis within three days and 24 patients (11%) within 30 days.
 Twenty-seven of 227 (12%) patients died at 30 days.
 One hundred thirty-nine of 227 (61%) received andexanet alfa for intracranial hemorrhage, and 16 of these 139 patients (12%) died within 30 days.
 The mean age of patients in this trial was 77 years, and 78% of them had atrial fibrillation.

-Increase in tissue-factor-initiated thrombin generation is maintained during the infusion and persists for about 22 hours.
+An increase in tissue-factor-initiated thrombin generation is maintained during the infusion and persists for about 22 hours.
 Monitor patients for signs and symptoms of thrombosis.